ironeternal/ironeternal.github.io/earthkin/index.md

 - Light weapons may be thrown
 - 2 Handed weapons have greater range and are more able to strike foes without exposing the wielder (+1 on combat)
 - Blunt weapons tend to bounce off target but when the land a solid hit they crush and shatter with greater power than other weapons (+6 damage on strong hit)
-- Pointy weapons are more able to leverage their size for offence and defence increasing their likelihood to wound (+1 on combat)
+- Pointy weapons are more able to leverage their size for offense and defense increasing their likelihood to wound (+1 on combat)
 - Glancing hits with Sharp weapons result in deep slashes, all hits from Sharp weapons deal slightly more damage than other weapons (+3 damage on hit)

 ## Armour